SnowflakeCoder/programming/database/Apache Kafka.md

 #### Apache Kafka: Pull-based approach

 Kafka uses a pull model.
-Consumers request batches of messages from a specific offset.
-Kafka permits long-pooling, which prevents tight loops when there is no message past the offset.
+Consumers **request batches of messages from a specific offset**.
+Kafka permits **long-pooling**, which prevents tight loops when there is no message past the offset.

 A pull model is logical for Kafka because of its partitions.
 Kafka provides message order in a partition with no contending consumers.
 This allows users to leverage the batching of messages for effective message delivery and higher throughput.